-Once exposed to mustard gas, there was little medical personnel could do.
+Once a soldier was exposed to mustard gas, there was little medical personnel could do.

 - Eyes were flushed with saline, but blindness was common

 - Skin was treated with petroleum jelly and bleaching powder

 - Gauze soaked in menthol was used to alleviate respiratory distress

 Though rarely deadly, mustard gas affected victims permanently, sometimes causing cancer.